santhoshepam/dotnet-docs/apidoc/System_String.md

 This means that the following common assumptions that C and C++ programmers or libraries written in C or C++ might make about strings are not necessarily valid when applied to @System.String objects:

-- The value returned by the `strlen` or `wcslen` functions does not necessarily equal @System.String.Length?qualify=true.
+- The value returned by the `strlen` or `wcslen` functions does not necessarily equal @System.String.Length.
-- The string created by the `strcpy_s` or `wcscpy_s` functions is not necessarily identical to the string created by the @System.String.Copy(System.String)?qualify=true method.
+- The string created by the `strcpy_s` or `wcscpy_s` functions is not necessarily identical to the string created by the @System.String.Copy(System.String) method.

 You should ensure that native C and C++ code that instantiates @System.String objects, and code that is passed @System.String objects through platform invoke, do not assume that an embedded null character marks the end of the string.